awsugblr/awsugblr/src/pages/blog/2018-11-18-meetup-report-november-2018-meetup-on-cost-optimization.md

 * Cost saving up to 90% (Low cost)
 * With options of termination (default option), start/stop and hibernate (New feature), one can run workloads without interruptions
-* Easy to launch (Launch template)
-* Speed up work flows and scale application
-* Tightly integrated with other AWS Services (Usage flexibility)

 #### Some features of Spot explained